panaversity/learn-agentic-ai/03_ai_protocols/03_a2a/readme.md

 ### What are Parts?

 In the Google Agent-to-Agent (A2A) Protocol, **Parts** are components of a **Message** used to structure and transmit content between agents.
-Here's a clear explanation of "Parts" based on the provided document:
+Here's a clear explanation of "Parts":

 - **Parts** are individual pieces of content within a Message, allowing agents to send multiple types of data (e.g., text, structured data, files, or media) in a single conversational turn.
 - Each Part is a self-contained unit with a specific **kind** (type) and associated content, enabling flexible and multimodal communication.